Tonksthebear/gaggle/memory-bank/activeContext.md

   - Has many `Gaggle::Message` records.
   - Has many `Gaggle::Notification` records.
 - **Notes:**
-  - There is no direct association with threads.
-Thread participation is inferred from which geese have sent messages.
+  - There is no direct association with channels.
+Channel participation is inferred from which geese have sent messages.

-### Gaggle::Thread
+### Gaggle::Channel
 - **Attributes:**
   - `name` (string)
 - **Associations:**
   - Has many `Gaggle::Message` records.
 - **Notes:**
-  - No direct connection to geese; participants are determined by the senders of messages in the thread.
+  - No direct connection to geese; participants are determined by the senders of messages in the channel.

 ### Gaggle::Message
 - **Attributes:**
   - `content` (text)
-  - `thread_id` (foreign key to Gaggle::Thread)
+  - `channel_id` (foreign key to Gaggle::Channel)
   - `goose_id` (foreign key to Gaggle::Goose; optional – a nil value indicates the message was sent by the user)
 - **Associations:**
-  - Belongs to a `Gaggle::Thread`
+  - Belongs to a `Gaggle::Channel`
   - Belongs to a `Gaggle::Goose` (optional)
 - **Business Logic:**
   - Upon creation, trigger notification generation:
-    - If `goose_id` is nil (message from the user), notify all geese that have previously sent messages in the thread.
+    - If `goose_id` is nil (message from the user), notify all geese that have previously sent messages in the channel.
-    - If the message content includes an "@goose_name" mention, generate a notification for that specific goose even if they haven't participated in the thread.
+    - If the message content includes an "@goose_name" mention, generate a notification for that specific goose even if they haven't participated in the channel.

 ### Gaggle::Notification
 - **Attributes:**
   - `read_at` (timestamp, indicates when the notification was seen)
   - `message_id` (foreign key to the triggering message)
   - `goose_id` (foreign key to `Gaggle::Goose`; optional – a nil value implies the notification is for the user)
-  - `messageable_id` (foreign key to the triggering message or thread)
+  - `messageable_id` (foreign key to the triggering message or channel)
   - `messageable_type` (string, the class name of the messageable object)
 - **Associations:**
   - Belongs to a `Gaggle::Goose` (optional)